jordanf2001/brain-dynamics-psilocybin/README.md

 sub-PC001 / ses-01 / task-rest / run-1
 ```

+Earlier preliminary-grid pilot documentation is preserved in "**old_readme_preliminary_grid.md**" for historical reference.
 > This atlas is purely geometric.
 Its goal is **code validation**, not neurobiological interpretation.

 | Output | Result |